Contents

 Legal rights such as patents, copyright, trademarks and so on, can protect intellectual property.
 Acquiring such rights can be costly and is only the initial step.
 Little or no benefit will accrue from protecting the intellectual property unless they are then developed and commercialised.

-The trust has a contract with Medipex healthcare innovation hub to advise it on whether or not the intellectual property has commercial potential and how best to take it forward.
+The trust has a contract with Medipex healthcare innovation hub to advise it on whether the intellectual property has commercial potential and how best to take it forward.

 As a general rule, intellectual property created by an individual during the course of his or her employment, or training arising out of his or her employment, belongs to their employer.